Grounds for divorce (United States): Adultery

-Sexual activities with a person of the opposite sex as well as the same sex involving oral sex and other sexual behavior not necessarily including intercourse constitute adultery.
+Sexual activities with a person differing from your spouse constitute adultery.
 In order to use adultery as grounds for a divorce, the filing party must present sufficient proof that the other party had sexual relations with a third party.
 Circumstantial as well as documented evidence, including videotapes of the spouse committing the sexual infidelity, can be used as proof of adultery.
 In addition to this evidence, the accusing partner must prove that the other partner had the opportunity and inclination to commit adultery.

 Cruelty

 Proof of cruelty or the repeated infliction of serious physical or mental suffering by one marital partner on the other is also grounds for divorce.

 To obtain a divorce on the grounds of cruelty, the filing spouse must prove that the cruelty has made marriage intolerable for them.
 The cruelty must have been deliberate and calculated and must not have been provoked by the filing spouse.
 Acts such as physical attacks, repeated displays of rage involving screaming and violent behavior, as well as continuous false accusations, such as adultery and publicly berating and insulting a spouse or flaunting an affair with another person are some grounds of cruelty.
 The cruelty must have been recurrent.
 Single acts of cruelty in a marriage are usually not considered grounds for divorce.